polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/upgrade-a-running-network.md

 ---
 title: Upgrade a Running Network
-description: Learn how to perform forkless runtime upgrades on a Polkadot SDK based blockchain.
+description: Learn how to perform forkless runtime upgrades on a Polkadot SDK-based blockchain.
 Add features and modify parameters without network disruption.
 ---

 # Upgrade a Running Network